goldginkgo/get-silver-fern-visa/README.md

    ```
    ruby get_silver_fern_visa.rb -u USERNAME -p PASSWORD -i APPLICATION_ID -g GMAIL_ADDRESS -d GMAIL_PASSWORD -m MAIL1,MAIL2,MAIL3 -c
    ```
-   Please give your Gmail address information, and emails will be sent to all email addresses you provided if SFV is reopen.
+   Please give your Gmail information for sending emails.
+   Emails will be sent to all email addresses you provided if SFV is reopen.
    Make sure you turned on your mobile phone notification for all email applications.

 7. Execute the following command to launch a browser to do the operations automatically before payment.
    ```